 The park is great for dog walking with miles of trails through woodland, parkland and along the river.
 You will probably see plenty of other owners on a fine day.

 Further Information and Other Local Ideas

 The waymarked Avon Walkway runs through the park so you can extend your outing on this trail.
 If you were to follow it north you would soon meet with the Clyde Walkway.
-This trail runs along the River Clyde passing Bothwell Castle.
+This trail runs along the River Clyde passing the photogenic ruins of the 13th century Bothwell Castle.
 Just east of the park there's the Barons Haugh Nature Reserve where there are more riverside trails and lots of wildlife spotting opportunites.

 A few miles west in East Kilbride there's the delightful Calderglen Country Park.
 There's more river paths here along the Calder River with pretty waterfalls to see on the way.